ashutosh-mishra4/kombai-blog/content/posts/2023-04-11---JavaScript-frameworks/index.md

 For optimal performance, it uses Virtual DOM which is a lightweight copy of the actual DOM that React uses to keep track of changes to the UI.
 This allows React to update the UI efficiently without re-rendering the entire page.

-According to the 2022 Stack Overflow Developer Survey, React is the most popular frontend JavaScript framework and is used in large products like Facebook, Netflix, Uber, Airbnb, etc.
+According to the [Stack Overflow Developer Survey 2022](https://survey.stackoverflow.co/2022/#section-most-popular-technologies-web-frameworks-and-technologies), React is the most popular frontend JavaScript framework and is used in large products like Facebook, Netflix, Uber, Airbnb, etc.

 Use React if you are building a large-scale application with complex user interfaces, cross platform application, or need a flexible library that allows you to make your own decisions about project structure and architecture.